ziminji/objective-c-sql-query-builder/README.md

 Usually, code is not posted to this repository unless it works; however, there are times when some code may get posted even though it still contains some bugs.
-When this occurs, every attempt will be made to list these known bugs in this README.md if they are not already listed under the "Issues" tab.
+When this occurs, every attempt will be made to list these known bugs in this README if they are not already listed under the "Issues" tab.

 At the current time, there are no known bugs.
 However, the Object Relational Modeling (ORM) is still in development.